 'We would urge anyone who is in an abusive relationship to take the step to get support.'

-We would strongly urge anyone who is a victim of domestic abuse to contact police on 101 or call the national domestic violence helpline on 0808 2000 247.
-For more advice and support on domestic abuse, visit www.cambs.police.uk/domesticabuse• 24 Hours in Police Custody airs on Channel 4 at 9pm tonight.
+Police say anyone who is a victim of domestic abuse should call 101 or the national domestic violence helpline on 0808 2000 247.